molily/molily.de/_testing-angular/testing-complex-forms.md

 <aside class="margin-note">Form submission</aside>

 When the form is filled out correctly and all validations pass, the user is able to submit to the form.
-It produces a data object described by the [`SignupData` interface](https://github.com/molily/angular-form-testing/blob/main/client/src/app/services/signup.service.ts):
+It produces an object described by the [`SignupData` interface](https://github.com/molily/angular-form-testing/blob/main/client/src/app/services/signup.service.ts):

 ```typescript
 export interface SignupData {